cloudsufi/salesforce/docs/Salesforce-connector.md

 **Login Url:** Salesforce OAuth2 login url.

-* **JSON**: Contents of the service account JSON file.

 Path of the connection
 ----------------------
 To browse, get a sample from, or get the specification for this connection.
+(Not supported in Streaming source and batch Multi source).
+/{object} This path indicates a Salesforce object.
+An object is the only one that can be sampled.